 We are all someone’s child.
 Every person who suffers carries a name, a story, a face.
 The question before us is not whether people should have the right to die.
 The question is whether we as a society are still capable of the kind of love that makes life worth living.

-Until we can promise that, until we can promise belonging, care, and hope, we should not call what we are offering compassion.
-Because what we are offering is not care.
-It is death.
+Until we can promise that, until we can promise belonging, care, and hope, we should not call what we are offering compassion or care.
+It's only hopeless death.